OP-TED/ted-rdf-docs/notebooks/stories/cpv-and-notices.md

 The query retrieved two things:

 1. The Identifier (URI) of the CPV code.
+Note that opening this UTL in a web browser can lead you to more information about the CPV code
 2. The label of the CPV code in French.
-(Clicking the URI in a web browser can lead you to more information about the CPV code.)

 We can delve deeper using another query to find the broader category of the CPV code with another query: